dali-lab/build/milestones/week03/index.md

 ## Prioritize.
 Sketch.
 Code experiment 1.

 Define the core features and sketch those features as a team.
 Present sketched options to your partner for feedback and a design direction.
-Conduct code experiment 1.

 ### Everyone:
 * [ ] [Feature Spec](feature-specification.md)